danielk56/danielk56.github.io/work.md

 - **Worked as an Undergraduate Learning Assitant for the Yale Statistics & Data Science Department**.
 Helped professor Joseph Chang design and grade problem sets in the Intensive Introductory Statistics course at Yale (S&DS 220).
 Moreover, assisted professor Sudesh Kalyanswamy grading Multivariable Calculus problem sets and extra problems over the course of the 19-20 academic year.
 - **Worked with MathCounts and Yale's Education Studies Department** to work firsthand with schools in the greater New Haven community such as Edgewood STEAM Middle School.
 I shadowed teachers instructing mathematics and the sciences and even designed my own curriculum to prepare student for the nationwide MathCounts competition.
 Worked in classrooms of size 10-20 students offering individual and group instruction.
 [MathCount Curriculum](https://drive.google.com/drive/folders/0B91YG2aOrwZeVkpqT2VvcDNuRFE?usp=sharing){:target="_blank" class="button inline-label-page"}

+## Cooking & Food {#other}

+{: .list-plus}

+- **Project Head for Yale's Restaurant Rescue Project**, a subset of the Yale Hunger and Homelessness Action Project.
+- **Shadowed 30 Under 30 Food & Drink Chef Lucas Sin** during a professional externship at the Junzi Test Kitchen in Times Square, New York City.
+- **Runner up for Ezra Stiles Final Cut Competition**, parterning with staff at Yale Dining to develop a recipe in professional residential college kitchen.  to work firsthand with schools in the greater New Haven community such as Edgewood STEAM Middle School.
+I shadowed teachers instructing mathematics and the sciences and even designed my own curriculum to prepare student for the nationwide MathCounts competition.
+Worked in classrooms of size 10-20 students offering individual and group instruction.
+[MathCount Curriculum](https://drive.google.com/drive/folders/0B91YG2aOrwZeVkpqT2VvcDNuRFE?usp=sharing){:target="_blank" class="button inline-label-page"}

 </div>